markng788/substance_use_canada/README.md

 This project analyzes adolescent substance use trends and risk factors in Canada using the **2021–2022 Canadian Student Tobacco, Alcohol, and Drugs Survey (CSTADS)**.
 Leveraging both descriptive and predictive analytics, we aim to uncover insights that can inform evidence-based prevention strategies for educators, healthcare practitioners, and policymakers.

+Disclaimer: This project aims to demonstrate the use of datamining and predictive analytics in analysing the substance use problem in Canada.
+The calculations were different from the official results.
+Please don't use the results for supporting academic research and formal study.

 ---

 ## 📌 Table of Contents